cocos2d/creator_to_cocos2dx/README.md

 ### Options

 * __Export Resource Only__, only resources include Creator scene files will be exported, the reader source code won't.
+It will be usefull when you don't want to cover the reader code in Cocos2d-x project.
 * __Export Resource Dynamically Loaded__, export the resources that might be used in runtime, those resources located at assets/resources.
+* __Auto Build After Scene Saved__, as the name said, auto build and export resources after Creator scene saved.

 You will find: